ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 ## Connecting your Resource to a Phoenix LiveView

-Now we know how to interact with our resource, lets connect it to a simple Phoenix LiveView.
+Now we know how to interact with our resource, let's connect it to a simple Phoenix LiveView.
 Here is the LiveView below:

 ```elixir
 defmodule MyAshPhoenixAppWeb.ExampleLiveView do